flycheck/flycheck/doc/manual/usage.rst

 - reported in the mode line or in a popup buffer, depending on the length of the error messages,
-- indicated according to :el:option:`flycheck-indication-mode`,
+- indicated according to :option:`flycheck-indication-mode`,
-- and highlighted in the buffer with the corresponding faces, according to :el:option:`flycheck-highlighting-mode`
+- and highlighted in the buffer with the corresponding faces, according to :option:`flycheck-highlighting-mode`

-.. el:face:: flycheck-error
+.. face:: flycheck-error
              flycheck-warning
              flycheck-info